wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/introduction-to-microsoft-365-threat-intelligence/includes/4-run-automated-investigations-responses.md

 1. Go to Microsoft 365 Defender portal and sign in.
 2. In the navigation pane, select **Incidents &amp; alerts**, and then select **Incidents**.
 3. On the **Incidents** page, select an item in the list, and then select **Open incident page**.
 4. Select the **Investigations** tab, and then select an investigation in the list.
-A detail pane appears for the investigation..
+A detail pane appears for the investigation.
 5. On the detail pane, select O**pen investigation page.**

 #### Investigation details